instantOS/instantos.github.io/youtube/installguide.md

 Inside the live session you should have a welcome app with an install entry.
 Click on that or the applet in the top right to start the installation.
 This requires a constant internet access, ethernet is recommended.
-The installer asks a few questions and shouls be fairly self explanatory.
+The installer asks a few questions and should be fairly self explanatory.
 You can select things using either the arrow keys, by searching for items or using the mouse.
 Confirm options by using the enter key or left clicking.
 After you input all the information the installation process will begin and the computer will automatically reboot.